cas-lab-munich/SigmaRL/README.md

   ```
   pre-commit run --all-files
   ```
-  To avoid manually running this line of code each time and to make life easier, you can also install [pre-commit hooks](https://pre-commit.com/) (using `pre-commit install`).
+  To avoid manually running it each time or prevent forgetting running it, it is recommended to install [pre-commit hooks](https://pre-commit.com/).
+You do not need to worry about the config file, as it is already created at the `.pre-commit-config.yaml` file (do not modify it).
+Therefore, all you need is running `pre-commit install` at your terminal.
+Thereafter, the pre-commit check will run automatically when you create a commit.
 If it is **really** needed, you can disable the check by appending `-n` to your commit command: `git commit -m <commit message> -n`.

 - ### Logs
   - [2024-08-14] ITSC 24 final version.
 See branch `ITSC24-final`.